 This is the walk-around lens for those who love the ‘normal’ 50mm field of view.

-Why get this lens if you can instead get a relatively inexpensive, yet awesome, and still compact and lightweight 28-70mm f/2.8 zoom lens?
+Why get an f/2.5 prime lens if you can instead get a relatively inexpensive, yet awesome, and still compact and lightweight Sigma 28-70mm f/2.8 zoom lens?

 Why get this lens instead of the cheaper Sony 50mm f/1.8 or the superb Sony Zeiss 55m f/1.8 and get all the background blurring powers of an f/1.8 aperture?